What the new Endangered Species Act rules mean for Washington state

 “Very few species live only in Washington or any single state — nature ignores state boundaries even more than national ones,” Wildermuth says.
 “For another, the time scales and resources needed here are bigger than just [what we can find in] Washington.
 And lastly, the state law on this is in my humble opinion very underdeveloped.
 If we are serious about keeping other species around in stable or sufficient numbers then we have every right to develop the law much more than we have.”

-DOI hasn’t officially filed the new rules yet; when they do, they’ll come into effect 30 days later.
-But “this could be stayed by a court, in which case the old rules apply until the case is settled,” Wildermuth says.
+Two of the rules go into effect Sept.
+26, with another activating on Oct.
+28. “This could be stayed by a court, in which case the old rules apply until the case is settled,” Wildermuth says.

 States like California and Massachusetts have already filed suits against the federal government contesting the rules, and conservation groups and other states are considering action as well.